-Captions for the fast read
+Captions for a fast read

-Full Article for the longer read
+Full Article for a longer read

 🏳️⚧️ IT’S TRANS AWARENESS WEEK 🏳️⚧️